-Level of alignment to community outcomes

-A prosperous district A district for people A district that cares for environment its A district that works with you

-Secondary contribution Primary contribution Secondary contribution

-Attributable Benefit Funding
+Attributable Benefit Funding Funding

 Benefit Group % of Benefit % Method

 National Benefit 10% 0% No funding mechanism

-District Benefit 90% 22.5% General Rate
+District Benefit 90% 40% General Rate/UAGC

-22.5% UAGC

-5 55% Waste Minimisation Rebate
+60% Grants and subsidies (Waste Minimisation Rebate)

 National Benefit: Effective Waste Minimisation provides not only environmental, but economic benefits as well, that accrue to the nation as a whole.
 Effective and appropriate disposal of solid waste helps protect public health and the environment for all New Zealanders.